SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * `msg`: A human readable message describing the result of the submission

 If successful, the HTTP status code will be 202 (Accepted).
 If unsuccessful, a status code of 400 or higher will be returned.
+Note that the application ensures that the URL is well formed and specifies a GridFTP server.

 ###`/transferStatus`